If the infographic leaves you with lots of questions, that’s okay!

-In a class action lawsuit, one or more people called “representative plaintiffs” sue on behalf of other people who are similarly situated.
+In a class action lawsuit, one or more people called “representative plaintiffs” sue on behalf of others who are similarly situated.
 This group of people together is referred to as the “class” or “class members.”
 One court decides all the issues in the lawsuit for all class members, except for those who exclude themselves from the class.

 In this case, the Ontario Court will determine the issues for all class members in Canada (excluding Quebec); the Quebec Court will determine the issues for all class members in Quebec.

 In this class action lawsuit, it is alleged that BP Organic Shingles are defective and might fail prematurely, resulting in possible damage to the home, residence, building or other structure on which they are installed.
 BP Organic Shingles were manufactured and distributed by or on behalf of the Defendant, and installed on homes, residences, buildings and other structures in Canada and the United States.

 The lawsuits do not relate to damages for personal injury or consequential damages to the interior of the building, and the settlement does not affect claims for such damages.

 The Defendant denies the allegations asserted in the lawsuits and asserts that the BP Organic Shingles are free of any defect and, if properly installed, will last throughout the entire warranty period.
 However, in order to achieve certainty in terms of its ongoing obligations, the Defendant agreed to a settlement that will resolve the claims at issue in the class action lawsuit.
 The settlement represents a voluntary resolution of claims.